- First Sight

 - Not exist — displays all the posts that don’t contain the Key.
 You don’t need to set the Value either.

-- Meta Query Clause.
-After you type in the unique name here and hit the “Update” button, the clause you’ve just created will become available in the Order&Offset query.
-This way, you will be able to order the posts according to a custom clause.
+- Meta Query Clause — after you type in the unique name here and hit the “Update” button, the clause you’ve just created will become available in the Order & Offset query.
+This way, you can order the posts according to a custom clause.

 If you want to sort the posts according to the date, this query type can help you.

 - Column — in this drop-down menu, you can choose the type of date you want to use.
 It could be the date of post creation or modification;

 - After — if you set a date here, only the posts created or modified after that date will be shown;

 - Before — with the help of this field, you can make the grid display only the posts that were created or modified before the date you set.

 That is all for the Posts Query settings section of the Listing Grid widget.
 You now know how to use this functionality to sort the posts.